muchirajunior/leyscopolicy/README.md

 ## 8. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us at info@leysco.co.ke or visit our website https://leysco.co.ke
+If you have any questions or concerns about this Privacy Policy, please contact us at info@leysco.com or visit our website https://leysco.com